Fair Processing and Privacy Notice

 In order to deliver and coordinate your health and social care, we may share information with the following organisations:

 - Local GP Practices in order to deliver extended primary care services

 - Strood Primary Care Network

-- NHS, Medway NHS Foundation Trust, Maidstone Hospital, Darenth Valley Hospital, Medway CCG Funding Request, Palliative Care Hospital, Mental Health Trust
+- NHS, Medway NHS Foundation Trust, Maidstone Hospital, Darenth Valley Hospital, Kent and Medway ICB Funding Request, Palliative Care Hospital, Mental Health Trust

 - 111 and Out of Hours Service